Holomorphic Parabolic Geometries and Calabi-Yau Manifolds: Conclusion

 \section{Conclusion}

+The classif\/ication of holomorphic parabolic geometries on compact complex manifolds with \mbox{$c_1>0$} is complete \cite{Biswas/McKay:2010c} (and more generally the classif\/ication on rationally connected compact complex manifolds).
+Above we give the classif\/ication of holomorphic parabolic geometries on compact K{\"a}hler manifolds with $c_1=0$.
+The classif\/ication for $c_1<0$ must be more dif\/f\/icult, as there are many locally symmetric varieties and many holomorphic projective connections on compact Riemann surfaces of genus $g \ge 2$.

-\begin{conjecture} If $M$ is a compact complex manifold with $c_1<0,$ then either (1) $M$ admits no parabolic geometry, or (2) $M$ admits a parabolic geometry modelled on a compact Hermitian symmetric space $\Gtot/\Gstruc$ and $M$ is covered by the noncompact dual of that symmetric space.
-In case (2), every parabolic geometry on $M$ modelled on $\Gtot/\Gstruc$ is flat. \end{conjecture}
+We propose a conjecture: if $M$ is a compact complex manifold with $c_1<0,$ then either (1)~$M$~admits no parabolic geometry, or (2)~$M$~admits a parabolic geometry modelled on a~compact Hermitian symmetric space $\Gtot/\Gstruc$ and $M$ is covered by the noncompact dual of that symmetric space.
+In case~(2), every parabolic geometry on $M$ modelled on $\Gtot/\Gstruc$ is f\/lat, and if the factorization of $G/P$ into a product of irreducible compact Hermitian symmetric spaces has no factor of dimension~1 (i.e.\ isomorphic to $\Proj{1}$) then the parabolic geometry on $M$ pulls back to the standard f\/lat parabolic geometry on the noncompact dual.

+The above conjecture was proven by Kobayashi \cite{Kobayashi/Horst:1983} with the additional hypothesis that the parabolic geometry is a normal conformal connection or a normal projective connection.

+There are examples of smooth complex projective varieties which are not locally symmetric and which have holomorphic projective connections~\cite{Jahnke/Radloff:2002}.
+These examples stand in the way of any obvious conjecture as to which smooth complex projective varieties have holomorphic parabolic geometries.
+They have $c_1 \le 0$ but not $c_1 < 0$ or $c_1 = 0$.
+It might help to be able to limit the possible models as follows.

+We propose another conjecture: suppose that $M$ is a compact connected K{\"a}hler manifold, bearing a holomorphic parabolic geometry.
+Then the canonical bundle of $M$ is not pseudoef\/fective if and only if the parabolic geometry drops (in the sense of~\cite{Biswas/McKay:2010c}) to a holomorphic parabolic geometry on a lower dimensional compact K{\"a}hler manifold.
+(We can essentially ignore such parabolic geometries in any classif\/ication.)
+In the other direction, if the canonical bundle of~$M$ is pseudoef\/fective, and the parabolic geometry is regular at at least one point, then the model is a compact Hermitian symmetric space.
+(Consequently we hope to reduce the classif\/ication to the classif\/ication of holomorphic parabolic geometries modelled on compact Hermitian symmetric spaces, a topic which presumably lies close to the study of locally Hermitian symmetric varieties.)

+We propose another conjecture, concerning the complex torus: on any complex torus, a~holomorphic Cartan geometry is translation invariant if and only if it is locally homogeneous.

+We expect that foliations play a fundamental role in the phenomenon of translation inva\-riance.
+We conjecture: suppose that $G$ is a complex Lie group and $H \subset G$ is a closed complex subgroup.
+Then either (1) every $G$-invariant holomorphic foliation of $G/H$ has a $G$-invariant holomorphic complementary subbundle of the tangent bundle and every holomorphic Cartan geometry modelled on $G/H$ on any complex torus is translation invariant or (2) there is a~$G$-invariant holomorphic foliation of $G/H$, with no invariant holomorphic complementary subbundle of the tangent bundle, and there is a complex Abelian variety $A$ and a holomorphic Cartan geometry on $A$ modelled on $G/H$ which is not translation invariant.